O.R.A: Detailed Information and Background

 Outdoor Refreshment Area In-Depth Presentation

 The Department of Economic Vitality has recorded an in-depth that explores all facets of the proposed Outdoor Refreshment Area.
-You can view the presentation by clicking here.
+View the full presentation here.

 The expansion of sidewalk cafés can increase occupancy for these businesses.Open air dining can allow for increased social distancing measures.
 Currently, Arkansas state law prohibits alcohol being served outdoors without fencing around the tables.
 This ordinance can eliminate that requirement for some businesses.